 Late interest charges:

-All borrowers are given 7 days grace period from the date the repayment is due.
-If the borrower fails to make the full repayment within 7 calendar days, a late interest of 0.1% of the outstanding principal per day (from due date) is applied and distributed back to investors for the delay.
-We also charge a late penalty fee to deter borrowers from paying any later than 7 days from the due date.
+All SMEs are given 7 days grace period from the date the repayment is due.
+If the SME fails to make the full repayment within 7 calendar days, a late interest of 0.1% of the outstanding principal per day (from due date) is applied and distributed back to investors for the delay.
+We also charge a late penalty fee to deter SMEs from paying any later than 7 days from the due date.

 How we collect it:

-For term loans, all borrowers must complete a General Interbank Recurring Order (GIRO) form, which is set up to debit the monthly instalments directly from their operational business bank account either on the 1st or the 15th of the month, depending on the due date of each term loan.
+For Term Financing, all SMEs must complete a General Interbank Recurring Order (GIRO) form, which is set up to debit the monthly instalments directly from their operational business bank account either on the 1st or the 15th of the month, depending on the due date of each Term Financing.
 For invoice financing, GIRO is not used.

-In some cases, we ask the borrower for bank statements, contracts and purchase orders to verify the borrower's incoming and outgoing funds or future receivables that can justify any extension given for payment, or sometimes break down the instalment into smaller, weekly payments.
+In some cases, we ask the SME for bank statements, contracts and purchase orders to verify the SME's incoming and outgoing funds or future receivables that can justify any extension given for payment, or sometimes break down the instalment into smaller, weekly payments.

-Most borrowers pay on time, with a handful that face delays but are cooperative and ensure that the outstanding amounts are settled as soon as possible.
+Most SMEs pay on time, with a handful that face delays but are cooperative and ensure that the outstanding amounts are settled as soon as possible.